What is a Stair Railing?

 Basement Stair Railing

+First impressions matter.
+If you want to make your home stand out, there's nothing quite like a high-quality, elegant railing system to elevate the look of the entryway to your home.
 Many brilliant exterior stair railing ideas start with your front porch.
-Curb appeal is the attractiveness of a front stair railing when viewed from the street.
 There are several front porch stair railing ideas for maximizing curb appeal.
-For example, a metal stair railing exterior would probably look better than a wood one.
+For example, a metal stair railing exterior upgrade would transform the look of your home.

 Learning how to build a porch stair railing system is a great way to save money.
-However, you won't even be able to sell your home if you don't comply with porch stair railing height standards.
-Porch stair railing kits are already the right height for compliance purposes.
+AGS railing experts will ensure that your custom railing system will comply with porch stair railing height standards.
+Porch stair railing kits are already the right height for compliance purposes and are available in standard as well as custom heights.

+You've got to spend money to make money.
 Initial stair railing costs are only part of the picture.
-The new stair railing cost pales in comparison to the increase in the value of your home.
-This factor alone makes the cost to replace stair railing systems on your front porch worthwhile.
+The new stair railing cost should be offset by the increase in the value of your home.
+This factor alone makes the cost to replace stair railing systems on your front porch a worthwhile investment.

 Replacing stair railing systems is a very affordable exterior renovation.
 The stair railing replacement cost would be relatively low compared to other options that a real estate agent might suggest, like new siding, a fresh paint job, or extensive landscaping.

 A porch and stair railing with curb appeal provide more value to a prospective buyer.
-Additionally, some buyers might lose interest in a property if too many renovations to an outdoor porch stair railing are required.
 The bottom line is that a gorgeous metal porch stair railing could sell a home faster at a higher price.

-With any outdoor structure that is high off the ground, you will need to build deck stair railing systems to prevent loved ones from falling off and hurting themselves.
-As a result, a stair railing for deck applications should be sturdy and reliable.
+With any outdoor structure high off the ground, you will need to build deck stair railing systems that look good and keep people safe.
+Stair railing for deck applications should be sturdy and reliable and meet current building standards.

-Your deck stair railing plans will need to be comprehensive enough to cover not only safety, but also options, expectations, applications, budget, time frame, constraints, compliance, and maintenance.
-Speaking of compliance, deck stair railing height is important to determine.
+Your deck stair railing plans will need to be comprehensive enough to cover not only safety but also options, expectations, applications, budget, time frame, constraints, compliance, and maintenance.
+Deck stair railing height is important to determine.
 Different localities have different requirements ranging from 36" to 42" or even taller.
-A custom deck stair railing design will provide the most flexibility.
-For example, some deck stair railing ideas are wood handrails, stainless steel posts, and cable infill.
+A custom deck stair railing design will provide the most flexibility in terms of design and look.
+For some deck stair railing ideas, check out our gallery.
+See examples of stainless steel posts paired with various options, including steel and wood handrails and bar, panel, and cable infill.

-Seeing deck stair railing pictures like this already gives you some ideas to implement for your deck.
-For more simple stair railing ideas, check out these installation videos and step-by-step installation instructions that explain how to build a deck stair railing kit.
+Are you feeling inspired?
+Seeing deck stair railing pictures like this already gives you some great ideas to implement for your deck.
+For more simple stair railing ideas, check out these installation videos and step-by-step installation instructions that explain how to build your dream deck using a deck stair railing kit.

-Starting a deck stair railing do it yourself project is a great way to spend more time outdoors.
-Building deck stair railing kits can be fun and a great way to get some exercise.
-That metal deck stair railing DIY project will be worthwhile when you look over from your reclined lounge chair to appreciate an entirely new view.
+Starting a deck stair railing do-it-yourself project is a great way to spend more time outdoors, pick up the tools, and do something rewarding.
+Building deck stair railing kits will give you a sense of accomplishment while building something beautiful and getting some exercise.
+That metal deck stair railing DIY project will be worthwhile when you get to relax and appreciate an entirely new view.

 This video demonstrates several techniques for installing deck stair railing systems with stainless steel cables.